Department of Radiation Oncology Observership Program

 Observerships are informal educational experiences for health care professionals looking to gain exposure to areas such as clinical care, dosimetry, medical physics, proton therapy, and photon therapy within the field of radiation oncology.
 Observers also have the opportunity to attend chart rounds, lectures, and educational seminars within the department.
 Each observership is tailored to the interests and the needs of the visitor.
 Observerships are not eligible to be considered as academic or clinical credit and cannot be considered formal training.

-Please be advised that in an observership, visitors are not allowed to physically engage with any patients or advise on any cases; visitors will strictly be observing/shadowing our staff and will not be receiving access to any Partners systems or patient records.
+Please be advised that in an observership, visitors are not allowed to physically engage with any patients or advise on any cases; visitors will strictly be observing/shadowing our staff and will not be receiving access to any Mass General Brigham systems or patient records.

 Participation in our observership program does not have any bearing on any pending or future internship, fellowship, and/or job applications.